Image tracing: Background

 An image does not have any structure: it is just a collection of marks on paper, grains in film, or pixels in a bitmap.
 While such an image is useful, it has some limits.
 If the image is magnified enough, its artifacts appear.
 The halftone dots, film grains, and pixels become apparent.
 Images of sharp edges become fuzzy or jagged.
 See, for example, pixelation.
 Ideally, a vector image does not have the same problem.
 Edges and filled areas are represented as mathematical curves or gradients, and they can be magnified arbitrarily (though of course the final image must also be rasterized in to be rendered, and its quality depends on the quality of the rasterization algorithm for the given inputs).

 The task in vectorization is to convert a two-dimensional image into a two-dimensional vector representation of the image.
-It is not examining the image and attempting to recognize or extract a three-dimensional model which may be depicted; i.e. it is not a vision system.
+It is not examining the image and attempting to recognize or extract a three-dimensional model that may be depicted; i.e. it is not a vision system.
 For most applications, vectorization also does not involve optical character recognition; characters are treated as lines, curves, or filled objects without attaching any significance to them.
 In vectorization, the shape of the character is preserved, so artistic embellishments remain.

 Vectorization is the inverse operation corresponding to rasterization, as integration is to differentiation.
 And, just as with these other two operations, while rasterization is fairly straightforward and algorithmic, vectorization involves the reconstruction of lost information and therefore requires heuristic methods.